Skip to main content

 Economic

-Total cost of climate inaction (COI) losses in agriculture
+Total COI losses in agriculture

 Social

-People at risk from climate hazards
+People at risk from key impact drivers

 Women